Dorothy Maguire: Career summary

 An All-Star catcher, Dorothy Maguire was one of the sixty original members of the All-American Girls Professional Baseball League.
 While only a modest hitter at the plate, Maguire displayed considerable skill in handling pitchers and an ability to understand the strategy of the game.
-She achieved a playoff berth in six of her seven seasons in the league, including the championship teams in 1943 and 1945, though she played with three different teams based in four different cities, because the league shifted players as needed to help teams stay afloat.
+She achieved a playoff berth in six of her seven seasons in the league, including the championship teams in 1943 and 1944, though she played with three different teams based in four different cities, because the league shifted players as needed to help teams stay afloat.
 Her life was full of energy, excitement, and risks unfamiliar to many women through the years, as she worked in cabbage fields during the Great Depression, raised horses, worked in factories, and drove taxi cabs in Cleveland during World War II.
 She was dubbed Mickey after Detroit Tigers catcher Mickey Cochrane, due to her tenacity to accomplish any task she set out to do and her amazingly warm-hearted spirit.

 The league made an auspicious debut, averaging about 1,000 fans per game in 1943, while attracting about 210,000 for the entire year.
 Early in the 1944 season, Philip K. Wrigley sold the league to Arthur Meyerhoff.
-It was under Meyerhoff management that expansion and the publicity campaign of the AAGPBL reached its peak.
+It was under Meyerhoff's management that expansion and the publicity campaign of the AAGPBL reached its peak.
 The circuit excelled in attendance and performing during the 1948 season, when 10 teams attracted 910,000 paid fans, but by 1954, attendance dropped to only 270,000, dooming the league to extinction.
 It was a neglected chapter of sports history, at least until 1992, when filmmaker Penny Marshall premiered her film A League of Their Own, a fictionalized account of activities in the AAGPBL that brought a rejuvenated interest to the extinct league.

-Maguire was born Dorothy Maime McAlpin in LaGrange, Ohio, and grew up playing sandlot ball with her neighborhood kids at an early age, most of them boys, but did not start participating organized baseball until she was 16.
+Maguire was born Dorothy Maime McAlpin in LaGrange, Ohio, and grew up playing sandlot ball with her neighborhood kids at an early age, most of them boys, but did not start participating in organized baseball until she was 16.
 She then joined the Erin Brew, a perennial champion fastpitch team based in Cleveland, where she was discovered by an AAGPBL scout.
-She was invited to assist to final tryouts at Wrigley Field.
+She was invited to assist in final tryouts at Wrigley Field.
 Following a week and a half of drills, she was allocated to the Racine Belles, a team managed by hockey legend Johnny Gottselig.